-- (E) Specialty services.
+(E) Specialty services.
 An issuer must provide one map for the service area for specialties found on the American Board of Medical Specialties list of approved medical specialty boards.

-The map must demonstrate that eighty percent of the enrollees in the service area have access to an adequate number of providers and facilities in each specialty.
-Subspecialties are subsumed on the map. - (F) Therapy services.
-An issuer must provide one map that demonstrates that eighty percent of the enrollees have access to the following types of providers within thirty miles in an urban area and sixty miles in a rural area of their residence or workplace: Chiropractor, rehabilitative service providers and habilitative service providers. - (G) Home health, hospice, vision, and dental providers.
+The map must demonstrate that 80 percent of the enrollees in the service area have access to an adequate number of providers and facilities in each specialty.
+Subspecialties are subsumed on the map.

+(F) Therapy services.
+An issuer must provide one map that demonstrates that 80 percent of the enrollees have access to the following types of providers within 30 miles in an urban area and 60 miles in a rural area of their residence or workplace: Chiropractor, rehabilitative service providers and habilitative service providers.

+(G) Home health, hospice, vision, and dental providers.
 An issuer must provide one map that identifies each provider or facility to which an enrollee has access in the service area for home health care, hospice, vision, and pediatric oral coverage, including allied dental professionals, dental therapists, dentists, and orthodontists.

-- (H) Covered pharmacy dispensing services.
+(H) Covered pharmacy dispensing services.
 An issuer must provide one map that demonstrates the geographic distribution of the pharmacy dispensing services within the service area.
-If a pharmacy benefit manager is used by the issuer, the issuer must establish that the specifically contracted pharmacy locations within the service area are available to enrollees through the pharmacy benefit manager. - (I) Essential community providers.
+If a pharmacy benefit manager is used by the issuer, the issuer must establish that the specifically contracted pharmacy locations within the service area are available to enrollees through the pharmacy benefit manager.

+(I) Essential community providers.
 An issuer must provide one map that demonstrates the geographic distribution of essential community providers, by type of provider or facility, within the service area.
+This requirement applies only to qualified health plans as certified in RCW 43.71.065.

+(J) Behavioral health emergency services.
+Map must identify provider locations and demonstrate that each enrollee in the service area has access within 30 minutes in an urban area and 60 minutes in a rural area from either their residence or workplace to behavioral health emergency services.

-This requirement applies only to qualified health plans as certified in RCW 43.71.065. - (ii) Each report must include the provider data points on each map, title the map as to the provider type or facility type it represents, include the network identification number the map applies to, and the name of each county included on the report. - (iii) For plan years beginning January 1, 2015, and every year thereafter, an issuer must submit reports as required in subsection (1) of this section to the commissioner for review and approval, or when an alternate access delivery request is submitted.
+(ii) Each report must include the provider data points on each map, title the map as to the provider type or facility type it represents, include the network identification number the map applies to, and the name of each county included on the report.

+(iii) For plan years beginning January 1, 2015, and every year thereafter, an issuer must submit reports as required in subsection

+(1) of this section to the commissioner for review and approval, or when an alternate access delivery request is submitted.

-- (J) Behavioral health emergency services.
-Map must identify provider locations and demonstrate that each enrollee in the service area has access within thirty minutes in an urban area and sixty minutes in a rural area from either their residence or workplace to at least three types of behavioral health emergency services providers defined in RCW 48.43.005, one of which must include a mobile rapid response crisis team. - (f) Access Plan.
-An issuer must establish an access plan specific to each product that describes the issuer's strategy, policies, and procedures necessary to establishing, maintaining, and administering an adequate network. - (i) At a minimum, the issuer's policies and procedures referenced in the access plan must address: - (A) Referral of enrollees out-of-network, including criteria for determining when an out-of-network referral is required or appropriate;
+(((g))) (h) Access Plan.
+An issuer must establish an access plan specific to each product that describes the issuer's strategy, policies, and procedures necessary to establishing, maintaining, and administering an adequate network.

+(i) At a minimum, the issuer's policies and procedures referenced in the access plan must address:

+(A) Referral of enrollees out-of-network, including criteria for determining when an out-of-network referral is required or appropriate;

-- (B) Copayment and coinsurance determination standards for enrollees accessing care out-of-network; - (C) Standards of accessibility expressed in terms of objectives and minimum levels below which corrective action will be taken, including the proximity of specialists and hospitals to primary care sources, and a method and process for documentation confirming that access will not result in delay detrimental to health of enrollees; - (D) Monitoring policies and procedures for compliance, including tracking and documenting network capacity and availability; - (E) Standard hours of operation, and after-hours, for prior authorization, consumer and provider assistance, and claims adjudication; - (F) Triage and screening arrangements for prior authorization requests; - (G) Prior authorization processes that enrollees must follow, including the responsibilities and scope of use of nonlicensed staff to handle enrollee calls about prior authorization;
+(B) Copayment and coinsurance determination standards for enrollees accessing care out-of-network;

+(C) Standards of accessibility expressed in terms of objectives and minimum levels below which corrective action will be taken, including the proximity of specialists and hospitals to primary care sources, and a method and process for documentation confirming that access will not result in delay detrimental to health of enrollees;

+(D) Monitoring policies and procedures for compliance, including tracking and documenting network capacity and availability;

+(E) Standard hours of operation, and after-hours, for prior authorization, consumer and provider assistance, and claims adjudication;

+(F) Triage and screening arrangements for prior authorization requests;

+(G) Prior authorization processes that enrollees must follow, including the responsibilities and scope of use of nonlicensed staff to handle enrollee calls about prior authorization;